gustavo-flyer/dotfiles/README.md

 ## Customizing your devcontainer

-Once configured, on any future launch or build of a devcontainer your repo will be cloned into the container and the contents of `dotfiles` will be symlinked into the `$HOME` directory.
+Once configured, on any future launch of a devcontainer your repo will be cloned into the container and the contents of `dotfiles` will be symlinked into the `$HOME` directory.

 Customize your environment easily with: